Shop With Confidence: FREE Growing & Glowing Promise

 Creating a Firefly Habitat Infographic

-Thriving in the summer heat, the typical haunts of these bioluminescent insects during the day is eating nectar and pollen from various flowers and are attracted to high grasses and shrubbery, preferring to rest on tall blades of grass, especially around standing water like marshes and ponds.
+Thriving in the summer heat, the typical haunts of these bioluminescent insects during the day are eating nectar and pollen from various flowers, and are attracted to high grasses and shrubbery, preferring to rest on tall blades of grass, especially around standing water like marshes and ponds.

 4. Since Fireflies love moisture and having a pond or water feature in your garden certainly makes you happier too!
 Be sure to include a fountain or bubbler to keep away the mosquitoes, add a few fish and pond plants, and you’ll attract more than just Fireflies into your landscape!